Link building is one of the oldest and most effective SEO tactics. It’s also one of the most productive ways to grow organic search traffic.

 Then, take those domains over to Ahrefs and drop them into the Link Intersect tool.

 Leave “But doesn’t link to” blank and click “Show link opportunities.”

 This will show you a list of sites that link to all the domains you entered.

-If you get a list like this, with generic stuff that’s not of much use to you, you need to shrink the number of domains a little.
+If you get a list like this, with generic stuff that’s not of much use to you, you’ll need to shrink the number of domains a little.

-Go back through and remove some of the less likely candidates, and then try again.
+Go back through and remove some of the less likely candidates, then try again.

-Alternatively, you can attempt to duplicate all your competitors’ backlink profiles.
-This approach involves a lot more work, but it’s a highly effective way to get a natural backlink profile that Google will love you for.
+This approach involves a lot more work, but it’s a highly effective way to get a natural backlink profile that will help you achieve the rankings you want.

-When I did this, several of the top search results had just one or two backlinks, but GetResponse’s infographic had 10 from unique domains.
+When I did this, several of the top search results had just one or two backlinks, but GetResponse’s infographic had ten from unique domains.

 The next step is to go through the links and figure out how the competitor acquired each link.

 Then, you can determine whether their approach is something you can replicate for your own site.